 Whether its aroma is expressed through stovetop heat, a steeped tea, or a ritual burn, the scent of sage is purifying and stimulating.
 The proof is in the sniffing: Let a few deep breaths of sage’s earthy fragrance ground, calm, and stabilize—preparing you for transitions in seasons and life.

 Sage as healer.

 Like its plant relative rosemary, sage contains rosmarinic acid, a phytochemical that has both antioxidant and anti-inflammatory properties.
-The Journal of Traditional and Complementary Medicine writes that sage is a "natural source of flavonoids and polyphenolic compounds…possessing strong antioxidant, radical-scavenging, and antibacterial activities."
+The Journal of Traditional and Complementary Medicine1 writes that sage is a "natural source of flavonoids and polyphenolic compounds…possessing strong antioxidant, radical-scavenging, and antibacterial activities."

 Anti-Inflammatory Sage Tea

 - 3 tablespoons fresh or dried sage leaves, packed